 I’ve renewed my lease for a year, but if I decide not to continue living here — either to move in with Amy or to transfer to a new job — I will break my lease.
 I’ve considered the implications, and it’s not horrible as long as I can plan ahead.

 With the new lease, my rent is increasing to $901 a month.
 The photograph at the top of this post is a picture of the apartment complex where I live.

 Rasing4Boys is hosting the Carnival of Personal Finance on Wednesday next week.
 If you’re a blogger and you’ve written about personal finance recently, please consider submitting an article.

-ING Direct raised the interest rate the bank offers on its accounts, resulting in a 4.35% APY.
+ING Direct raised the interest rate the bank offers on its savings accounts, resulting in a 4.35% APY.
 This is good news, hot on the heels of the Fed’s raising of interest rates yesterday.
 Millions of people will benefit from ING Direct’s move, as this particular bank is one of the most popular for “online savings accounts.”

 If someone is starting a new savings account, I would suggest one of these banks instead.
 ING Direct has lagged behind the pack in terms of interest rates for along time now.

 Meanwhile, HSBC Direct is up to 5.05% APY.

 Here’s what’s been happening on the MoneyBlogNetwork and beyond in the past week.

 Five Cent Nickel was on vacation but he opened his blog to guest writers.
 “Frugal” wrote about leverage, the secret of making big money.
 Mighty Bargain Hunter laments the loss of a discount grocery store.

 AllFinancialMatters says men don’t know jack about retirement.
 Free Money Finance wants you to stop living paycheck-to-paycheck.
 Blueprint for Financial Prosperity agrees with Robert Kiyosaki regarding mutual funds and the real winners.